pixelhero98/TPE-AS/README.md

-# TPE-AS Replication Prototype
+# TPE-AS Official Implementation

-This project replicates the optimizer mechanism from:
+This project contains the optimizer mechanism from:

 > Zinuo You, John Cartlidge, Karen Elliott, Menghan Ge, and Daniel Gold.
 > "Improving Bayesian Optimization for Portfolio Management with an Adaptive Scheduling."
 > arXiv:2504.13529.

-The paper does not disclose its proprietary portfolio models, backtest settings, or hyperparameters.
-This repository therefore focuses on reusable optimizer mechanics and transparent synthetic experiments rather than reproducing the paper's exact financial tables.
+The paper does not disclose any proprietary portfolio models, backtest settings, or hyperparameters.
+This repository, therefore, focuses on reusable optimizer mechanics and transparent synthetic experiments rather than reproducing the paper's exact financial tables.

 ## What Is Implemented